JamBrain/DairyBox/readme.md

 ## Setup Part 1: DairyBox
 * Clone the DairyBox repo.
-  * Example: `git clone https://github.com/povrazor/dairybox.git ludumdare` where 'ludumdare' is your working folder.
+  * **EXAMPLE:** `git clone https://github.com/povrazor/dairybox.git ludumdare` where 'ludumdare' is the directory you plan to work out of.
   * **NOTE:** DairyBox is the toolchain.
-For convenience, we're using GIT to download and install it.
+For convenience, we use GIT to download and install it.
 * **DO NOT** do a `vagrant up` yet.
 We have one more step...

 ## Setup Part 2: Source